swoeste/demo-gen-alg/README.md

 A rough listing of new features I want to implement in the future.
 * implementing a sensor for creatures in view
 * display the neural network in the UI
+* toggle each sensor (group) in configuration section

 ## Resources
 During research and implementation of the various topics I found the following resources quite useful.